Families sue helicopter company in deadly Kobe Bryant crash

 Unlike Vanessa Bryant’s lengthy lawsuit, the new identical 7-page cases do not name the dead pilot, Ara Zobayan, or his representative, as a defendant.
 All the suits allege that the two companies were careless and negligent.

-One suit was filed by two surviving children of Orange Coast College baseball coach John Altobelli and his wife Keri.
-Their daughter Alyssa played basketball with Gianna.
+One suit was filed by two children of Orange Coast College baseball coach John Altobelli, his wife, Keri, and their daughter Alyssa, who played basketball with Gianna.
 Another suit was filed by the husband and three children of Christina Mauser, who helped Bryant coach the girls’ basketball team

 The group was heading to a basketball tournament Jan.
 26 when the chopper crashed in thick fog northwest of Los Angeles.